ArasLabs/get-orphaned-files/README.md

 3. **aras.labs.getOrphanFiles** import package

 ### Install Steps

 #### Database Installation

 1. Backup your database and store the BAK file in a safe place.
 2. Open up the Aras Package Import tool.
-3. Enter your login credentials and click **Login**
+3. Enter your login credentials and click **Login**.
    * _Note: You must login as root for the package import to succeed!_
 4. Enter the package name in the TargetRelease field.
    * Optional: Enter a description in the Description field.
 5. Enter the path to your local `..\GetOrphanFiles\Imports\imports.mf` file in the Manifest File field.
 6. Select **aras.labs.getOrphanFiles** in the Available for Import field.
 7. Select Type = **Merge** and Mode = **Thorough Mode**.